HtAG Data Dictionary

 DescriptionLow DemandBalancedHigh Demand

-Days on Market.
-Average number of days ‘for sale’ listings remain active on the web.
-Measured in Days.
-Reported independently per dwelling type i.e. houses or units.>9035-900-35
+Days on Market is the median number of days ‘for sale’ listings remain active on the web.
+Reported independently per dwelling type i.e. houses or units.
+Our methodology, highlighted for its uniqueness and accuracy, surpasses standard practices.
+For a thorough understanding of how HtAG stands out, we encourage you to explore our detailed article on DoM.>9035-900-35

 DescriptionLow DemandBalancedHigh Demand